 - More affordable: Was introduced into a lower priced category (43 percent cheaper at launch).

 - More modern: Reflects 13 years and 4 months of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 5DS is the clear winner of the contest (15 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 5DS is the clear winner of the contest (16 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 5DS«||+||83/100||4.5/5||5/5||4.5/5||Feb 2015||3,699||Canon 5DS|

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|

 |Canon 5D Mark IV« »||+ +||87/100||4.5/5||5/5||4.5/5||Aug 2016||3,499||Canon 5D Mark IV|